 Let the People Speak!

 Allow your staff to have a say in their office Christmas party.
 You don’t have to give them free range (though a trip to the Maldives does sound swanky), but you can invite them to choose from a list of pre-approved options.
 For instance, do they want to come to Steam Whistle for a tour and then after-party at the Roundhouse?
-Or do they want to nosh on some grub and tap a keg of Steam Whistle at the office before heading out for skating at Nathan Phillips square?
+Or do they want to nosh on some grub and tap a keg of Steam Whistle at the office with our home beer delivery service?
 Or, do they want to go axe throwing then out to dinner where they can order a pint o’ Steam Whistle, fresh from the tap?
 You see the theme: options.
 Give the people options!
 Options let your employees know that you not only appreciate their work, but value their opinions, too.

 Whether it’s providing taxi chits for safe rides home, delicious non-alcoholic drinks for non-drinkers or DDs, or arranging accomodations in nearby hotels, it’s imperative that everyone be safe — and safety starts with the host and/or party planner.
 Do what you need to do to make sure your staff enjoys the party, and arrives home safely — whenever they get there.

 Here’s to safe and happy holiday office Christmas parties everywhere!
 Cheers, from all of us at Steam Whistle!